 Freddie Mercury was a lot of things; a rock star, an advocate, and a masterful man of poise and class.
 But you’ll be glad to hear he was also somewhat of a motoring enthusiast, even when he wasn’t driving.

-Here are some of Freddie Mercury's best buys over the years, both hit and miss.
+Here are some of best buys over the years from Freddie Mercury’s car collection:

 Lincoln Town Car